BoJ Leaves Monetary Policy Unchanged

 The bank will purchase 10-year JGBs at 0.25 percent every business day through fixed-rate purchase operations, unless it is highly likely that no bids will be submitted.

 In the latest outlook report, the BoJ raised its inflation outlook for the forecast period.
-The bank forecast consumer prices less fresh food, to climb 2.3 percent instead of 1.9 percent estimated previously.
+The bank forecast consumer prices less fresh food, to climb 2.3 percent in the fiscal 2022, instead of 1.9 percent estimated previously.

 The real GDP outlook for the fiscal 2022 was downgraded to 2.4 percent from 2.9 percent.
 However, the bank raised its outlook for 2023 to 2.0 percent from 1.9 percent and that for 2024 to 1.3 percent from 1.1 percent.